 Tasting – Sight and smell

-Sencha Ayame Organic green tea has predominantly thin, needle-shaped leaves with a glossy surface, with a few leaves just wider and flattened.
+Organic Sencha Ayame green tea has predominantly thin, needle-shaped leaves with a glossy surface, with a few leaves just wider and flattened.
 The color is a brilliant forest green with emerald highlights.
-Once infused, the tender leaves of this sencha give off very fresh, vegetal and slightly herbaceous aromas, with a hint of arugula, while the nose closure has a vague almondy and sweet hint.
+Once infused, the very tender leaves of this sencha give off very fresh, vegetal and slightly herbaceous aromas, with a hint of arugula, while the finish on the nose has a vague almondy, sweet hint.
 The liquor is a deep, bright green-yellow color.

 Tasting Notes